capport-wg/7710bis/README.md

    o  Code: The Captive-Portal DHCPv4 Option (TBD) (one octet)

-   o  Len: The length, in octets of the URI.
+   o  Len: The length (one octet), in octets of the URI.

+   o  URI: The URI for the captive portal API endpoint to which the user
+      should connect (encoded following the rules in [RFC3986]).